Unitech/pm2/README.md

 $ pm2 start index.js -x  # start my app in fork mode
 ```

-For more informations about this issue : [#74](https://github.com/Unitech/pm2/issues/74)
+For more informations about this issue: [#74](https://github.com/Unitech/pm2/issues/74)

 - `Cannot read property 'getsockname' of undefined`